TSSaint/SQLPrac/README.md

 ```

 # Specific Querying Methods
 We can retrieve small portions by changing the syntax of the query to choose specific columns.
 This will return all data in default order.

+Note: generating smaller reports/data maximizes the efficiency of the report being run, which helps programs run smoother and faster.

 ### Single Column
 ```